scelis/twine/README.md

 - sections must be wrapped into [[[`Section name`]]]
 - keys must be wrapped into [[`key name`]]
 - to add plurals you should wrap language into [`language code`] and add all formats in the following format: `one = value for one`, `other = value for other`, etc.

+## How to use

+First of all, you must have Ruby installed and Bundle as a gem.
+To do so run `gem install bundle`.
+After that you can install all required dependencies using bundle: `bundle install --path bundle/vendor`.

+Run twine commands via bundle exec, like so: `bundle exec ./twine generate-all-localization-files path/to/twine.txt output/directory/ --format android --create-fodlers`